 c) Wearing loose-fitting clothing to reduce friction with the air.

 Answer: d) Air resistance, also known as drag, is a significant factor that opposes a cyclist's forward motion.
-Using a streamlined helmet contributes to reducing the impact of air resistance on the head, as the helmet's design minimizes turbulence and drag.
+Using a streamlined helmet contributes to reducing the impact of air resistance on the head, as the helmet's design minimises turbulence and drag.
 The combination of a streamlined helmet and a crouched position is the most effective strategy for decreasing air resistance and increasing speed during a race.

 2. A person is pushing a heavy box across a rough floor with a constant force of 50 N. The frictional force between the box and the floor is 40 N. What is the resulting motion of the box?